smithandrewl/awesome-ideas/README.md

   - Allow multiple collections to be created.
   - Allow multiple views for per collection.
-  - Show images for each item (if any)
+  - Show images for each item (if any).

  Bonus:
    - Use a SQL database of some kind (embedded or client-server)